moraamoseti2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #File: 3-twofiles
 3: What about 2? : Display the content of /etc/passwd and /etc/hosts
 #4-lastlines
 4: Last lines of a file: Display the last 10 lines
+#
+5. I'd prefer the first ones actually: Display the first 10 lines